magento/merchdocs/src/customers/name-address-options.md

    - Optional
    - Required

-   Then in the **Suffix Dropdown Options** field, enter each suffix that you want to appear in the list, separated by a semicolon.
+   For **Suffix Dropdown Options**, enter each suffix that you want to appear in the list, separated by a semicolon.

    You can place a semicolon before the first value to display a blank value at the top of the list.